BigBigDoudou/dirty_seed/README.md

 $ rake dirty_seed:seed
 ```

-This will try to create five instances for each of your models inheriting from `ApplicationRecord`.
+This will try to create instances for each of your models inheriting from `ApplicationRecord`.

 If the instance cannot be saved, it is simply ignored.

+Number of instances created and recurrent errors will be outputed.

 ## Installation